org4g/org4g-poc/README.md

 The ultimate goal is also to connect to external tools, mainly Slack and Notion.

-3 main automated workflows exist in this repo:
+3 main automated workflows exist in THIS repo:

  :recycle: ***Volunteers*** (People willing to collaborate on Org4g's boosted projects)